svenmalvik/svenmalvik.com/_posts/2020-05-16-azure-appconfiguration-feature-flags.md

 ## We build a spaceship with Spring Boot using feature flags

 I started by following the instructions on [Create a Spring Boot app](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-feature-flag-spring-boot#create-a-spring-boot-app).
-The problem was that some instructions were wrong, and used libraries old.
+The problem was that some instructions were wrong, and used very old libraries.
 So I created pull requests that were quickly merged by Microsoft into the master branch of the Azure Documentation.
 As a side note, that was super fun and super rewarding.
 Anyway, I simplified the example, updated the libraries, and put it on GitHub - [spaceship-azure-app-config-demo](https://github.com/svenmalvik/spaceship-azure-app-config-demo).

 Before we start the spaceship, we need to set the `connection-string` of the App Configuration instance as an environment variable.
 I have a Mac, so I set it as shown below.